This post may contain affiliate links which won’t change your price but will share some commission.

-Big, juicy blackberries and sweet-tart nectarines bubbling beneath a warm, buttery crumble topping and served with a scoop of ice cream.
+This Blackberry Nectarine Crumble has big, juicy blackberries and sweet-tart nectarines bubbling beneath a warm, buttery crumble topping.
 Yes, please!

 We let the girls take the lead and pick to their little heart's content, and while my husband carried the bucket, I snapped pictures on my good camera and dreamed about all the culinary adventures I was going to have with whatever fruit we managed to get home.
 It was every momtog/food lover/fruit worshipper's dream.
 That's what I call win-win-win.

-We ate this warm (because who doesn't eat their crumble warm?) with a scoop of homemade blackberry swirl ice cream on top (so, so, so good – recipe coming soon) but good old vanilla will do the trick too.
+We ate this warm (because who doesn't eat their crumble warm?) with a scoop of homemade blackberry swirl ice cream on top (so, so, so good) but good old vanilla will do the trick too.

 Because, you know, warm blackberry nectarine crumble + ice cream = all that is good and right and true in the world.
 Right?
 Right.